Starting up business in Finland - foreign company

 Permanent establishment in Finland

 If a foreign company has a permanent establishment in Finland for income tax purposes, it is subject to the same employer obligations as any Finnish company.
+Changes were made at the beginning of 2019 to the reporting routines relating to wages paid out.

 Registration as an employer is mandatory if wages or salaries are paid in Finland to at least two employees on a regular basis or to at least six employees at the same time on a temporary basis.